bluespec/riscv-tools/riscv-tools.md

 -->

-This pages describes the OS packages of the GNU tools (binutils, gcc, OpenOCD, etc.) targeting RISC-V RV32IM.
+This pages describes the OS packages of the GNU tools (binutils, gcc, OpenOCD, etc.) targeting various RISC-V configurations.

 # Determine Your Operating System